Skip to main content

 • If you have a catalog or program information from your transfer school, bring it with to your advising appointment.

-Review your degree plan
+Review your degree plan.

 Prepare a trial schedule of classes.